tidalcycles/tidal-doc/docs/getting-started/Upgrading.md

 -----

 Tidal Cycles is a composite software.
-To upgrade it, it is **highly** recommanded to upgrade everything along with the pattern library (the text editor and the SuperDirt audio engine as well).
+To upgrade it, it is **highly** recommended to upgrade everything along with the pattern library (the text editor and the SuperDirt audio engine as well).
 Each time a new version of **Tidal** is released, a new version of **SuperDirt** will likely follow, etc...

 ## Library